Introductory activities

 Addressing and justifying any revisions to the initial response

-Organise students to revisit their initial responses to Jasper Jones which were collected and logged at bubbl.us, and identify as a class reflections that resonate and are meaningful now that students have read and analysed the text.
-Would students change any of these initial ideas or approaches to the reading of the text?
-If so, what was a turning point in the novel for their thinking?
+Organise students to revisit their initial responses to Jasper Jones, and identify the reflections that resonate and are meaningful now that they have read and analysed the text.
+Would students change any of their initial ideas or approaches to the reading of the text?
+If so, what was the turning point for their thinking?

 • Jasper Jones was nothing like I thought it would be …

-• One moment that sticks out in my mind when I think of the novel is …
+• One moment that stands out when I think of the novel is …

 • Just as Charlie grew in the novel, so did I …